 The Registrar General may waive the requirement for a SMS in the following circumstances:

-- when a SMS has previously been lodged and registered with another part strata plan within the same building and the SMS is still in force for the building and its site
+when a SMS has previously been lodged and registered with another part strata plan within the same building and the SMS is still in force for the building and its site

-- when a Building Management Statement (BMS) has been registered on the folios of the Register and is still in force for the building and its site, provided the BMS meets the requirement of a strata management statement.
-In these circumstances the BMS is taken to be the SMS for the building and its site (section 108 Strata Schemes Development Act 2015).
+when a Building Management Statement (BMS) has been registered on the folios of the Register and is still in force for the building and its site, provided the BMS meets the requirements for a SMS.
+In these circumstances, the BMS is taken to be the SMS for the building and its site (section 108 Strata Schemes Development Act 2015).
 The Register will be updated to this effect (see NOTE below), or

 See section 99(2) Strata Schemes Development Act 2015.